 This result is driven by the build-up of herd immunity, particularly in the non-vulnerable population.
 Whether or not herd immunity does occur for COVID-19 is uncertain, and it possible that post-exposure immunity is relatively short-lived [Kellam & Barclay, 2020].
 However, our analysis suggests that even short-lived herd immunity will have a significant effect.
 It has been argued that short-lived immunity (average duration c.
 1 yr) will allow multiple waves of infection over many years [Kissler et al, 2020].

-Other key drivers are the size of the vulnerable population and their relative risk of severe infections.
+Other key drivers are the size of the vulnerable population and their relative risk of severe clinical infections.
 Although a smaller vulnerable population may be logistically easier to protect they are likely to incur a smaller proportion of the severe disease burden.
 At the same time, a consequence of protecting a smaller proportion of the population and relaxing restrictions for a larger proportion is that overall transmission rates are higher.
 The implication is that the epidemic will be more difficult to control and S&S will be much more difficult to implement successfully if the proportion of the population designated vulnerable is too small.
 That said, as risk factors for severe COVID-19 infections become better understood it should be possible to define the vulnerable population more precisely.

 Sensitivity analyses suggest that the most influential transmission rates are those between the v and r populations.
 This is important because these rates can be reduced by social distancing (which is more difficult to do for the shielders).
 However, the same analysis also underlines the importance of transmission within the r population, which is the main reservoir of infection.
 It is therefore vital that transmission rates are kept as low as possible, even if this population are allowed to exit lockdown.
 Measures including self-isolation of cases, quarantining of affected households, contact tracing and voluntary social distancing will be necessary to achieve this.